MuniuDev/SwiftBoy/README.md

 - Fast Bootstrap (no bios file required)
 - 99% of CPU instructions
 - 100% accuracy of CPU instructions (according to Blargg test roms)
-- BG, Window and Sprite rendering in PPU
+- BG, Window and Sprite rendering in PPU (both 8x8 and 8x16)
+- There seems to be no more major bugs in PPU
 - Interrupts
 - Tetris, Super Mario Land, Pokemon Red/Blue, Alladin, and probably many more ;)
 - Raw roms (no MBC), MBC1 and MBC3 roms